-Applications for the YUFE Student Journey programme will be open on the YUFE Virtual Campus in the fall of 2021.
-You will be able to apply by submitting all the necessary documents in the YUFE Virtual Campus application form, after which the Selection Committee will notify you about the selection results in a couple of weeks.
+Applications for the YUFE Student Journey programme will be open on the YUFE Virtual Campus › in the fall of 2021.
+You will be able to apply by creating an account for the renewed Virtual Campus, where you can submit all the necessary documents in the application form, after which the Selection Committee will notify you about the selection results in a couple of weeks.
 Exact timeline and application instructions will be published closer to the opening of the application period.

 Eligible applicants need to be registered as a student in one of the universities in the YUFE Alliance, at least as a 2nd year bachelor; and need to have at least a B2 proficiency level in English.
 In addition to that, undergraduate students from the University of Essex need to have a minimum year mark of 50 in the first year of the course and students from the Universidad Carlos III de Madrid need to have a minimum grade average of 6/10 in the previous academic year.

 First you will have to create an account for the renewed Virtual Campus › With this account you can apply for the student journey and sign up for single YUFE activities.

 You can apply for the YUFE Student Journey on the YUFE Virtual Campus › as soon as the call is launched in fall 2021.
 You will be asked to upload your details, your motivation letter and your signed co-creation agreement there.

 Since this year’s YUFE Student Journey is still a pilot programme, we can only allow 45 students from each YUFE university to apply.
 The application period for the YUFE Student Journey will be open a couple of weeks only, or shorter in case 45 students from your university have applied.
 When the application period is over, a selection committee will select the final 30 students per university based on their eligibility and motivation.
 Students selected onto the YUFE Student Journey will have two years to meet the requirements for the YUFE Diploma Supplement or create their own learning path.